-Basel III is designed to raise the resilience of the banking sector by strengthening the regulatory capital framework, building on the three pillars of the Basel II framework.
+Basel III is designed to raise the resilience of the banking sector by strengthening the regulatory capital framework.
 The framework seeks to increase the sensitivity to risk in the capital calculations and to ensure that this is aligned with an ADI's internal processes for assessing risk.
 Consequently, there are a number of different approaches to risk calculation that allows use of internal models to calculate regulatory capital.
 A bank may be accredited to use the advanced approaches when it can demonstrate the integrity and sophistication of its risk management framework.
 It must also ensure that its internal estimates of risk are fully integrated into corporate governance functions as well as internal calculations of capital.
-Further to this, the most advanced approaches are available if a bank has sufficient depth and history of default data to enable it to generate its own Probability of Default (PD) estimates based on its own loss experience.
+Further to this, the most advanced approaches are available if a bank has sufficient depth and history of default data to enable it to generate its own Loss Given Default (LGD) and Probability of Default (PD) estimates based on its own loss experience.